joomla/rfc/README.md

 ## Language and Translations

 All Joomla!
-Feature / Specification RfCs are written in British English or American English (Different RfCs may vary, but it is consistent within the same specification).
+Feature / Specification RfCs are written in English.
 Joomla! does not offer official translations into other languages but other external entities are free to translate the RfCs in accordance with the license.